dmaccormac/dmaccormac.github.io/_posts/2024-10-30-x-mouse-button-control.md

 ---
-title: Use X-Mouse Button Control to customize your mouse button actions
+title: Use X-Mouse Button Control to customize your mouse buttons
 date: 2024-10-30
 last_modified_at: 2024-11-13
 excerpt:  Reassign mouse buttons to different functions and set up various shortcuts for tasks.